turingschool/curriculum/tutorials/index.markdown

 * Renamed "Creating workers with DelayedJob" to "Background Jobs with Resque"
 * Consolidated "View fragment caching" into "Caching with Redis"
 * Added "Measuring Performance" to Performance
+* Renamed "Exposing APIs from the controller" to "Exposing an API"